Cramp Relief and Women’s Health: A Common Nutritional Cause

 Given that the underlying cause is unknown, the normal treatments include the typical behaviors of a healthy lifestyle, such as getting more exercise, healthy eating, and sleeping.

-The simplest solution is to get better nutrition — specifically, more potassium.
+The simplest solution is to get better nutrition.
+Specifically, more potassium.

-Regular potassium supplementation cures premenstrual dysphoric disorder
+Regular potassium supplementation helps stop premenstrual dysphoric disorder and premenstrual syndrome

 Nighttime Leg Cramps During Pregnancy – Simple Nutritional Cramp Relief